cscu-ok/regulations/constitution.md

 Voting Membership in this Course Union shall be comprised entirely of CSCU General Members.
 Each member of this Course Union is eligible to:

 <ol type='a'>
-    <li>Exercise one (1) vote in the election of the Course Union President and for every other Executive Member.</li>
+    <li>Exercise one (1) vote in the election of the Course Union Vice President Internal and for every other Executive Member.</li>
     <li>Vote for each vacant position on a Council, provided that they may only cast one (1) vote for any given Candidate.</li>
 </ol>

 ## Elections

-All executive positions, including President, Secretary, and Vice President Finance and Vice President Events shall serve a twelve (12) month term of office, and be elected through an annual election in Term 2 carried out in partnership with the SUO and the online Simply Voting platform.
+All executive positions, including Vice President Internal, Secretary, and Vice President Finance and Vice President Events shall serve a twelve (12) month term of office, and be elected through an annual election in Term 2 carried out in partnership with the SUO and the online Simply Voting platform.
 If a situation arises where there is conflict between this Course Unions’ election bylaws and the SUO policies, the SUO election bylaws will take precedence.

 Every current member of this Course Union is eligible to seek election to any position within the Course Union, however a candidate may only run for one position within the Course Union Executive team.